Once more, I am participating in A Chronic Voice’s monthly linkup.

 Where often people with disabilities are often viewed as non-sexual or un-sexual, bi people are frequently stereotyped as overly sexual, promiscuous, prone to cheating, and other negative aspects of sexual expression.

-There are bi people who are very sex-positive, of course, but there are also people who identify as asexual, aromantic, or demisexual.
+There are bi people who are very sex-positive and others who may be repressed(in theory up to 80% of the population may have the potential to be bisexual), and there are also people who identify as asexual, aromantic, or demisexual.

 Bi men mostly are fighting against toxic definitions of masculinity while bi women need to face down the history of pornographic depictions of threesomes and other sexualized depictions of bi women.